 The People Development Programme also contains courses offered by other areas of our University.
 For example, specific academic courses are offered by the Centre for Learning and Teaching, who support academic staff in providing a high quality learning and teaching experience.
 The University Research Office provides developmental support to postgraduate researchers and staff pursuing research and scholarly activity, whilst the Enterprise and Innovation Academy provides staff with support to enhance enterprise skills.

 Although there is no cost to your area to attend the courses in the People Development Programme, the development need should be identified as part of the PDR process.
 A £100 cancellation charge is also incurred if you cancel a booking less than three full working days before a course.

 If you have any queries regarding your development, speak to your manager in the first instance.

 People Development Online is our University’s online training system, which includes a variety of health and safety, human resource and other modules.
 As a new starter you should automatically be set up on the system and enrolled onto a number of essential courses, as per the Training Matrix.

-All People Development Online modules can be accessed here.
+All modules can be accessed via the People Development Online system.
 To login use your University username and password.
 In addition to the courses you are automatically enrolled on, you can also access the systems Training Library within your account, to view the other available modules.
-For any queries, please contact email@example.com.
+For any queries, please contact firstname.lastname@example.org.

 The purpose of the Data Protection Act 1998 is to ensure that personal information about living individuals is handled appropriately and responsibly.